MuzafarovMirfayz/Employee/README.md

 This project is licensed under the [License Name].
 See the [LICENSE.md](LICENSE.md) file for details.

 ## Contact
-If you have any questions or feedback, please contact [Your Name] at [Your Email Address].
+If you have any questions or feedback, please contact Mirfayz at muzafarovmirik@gmail.com.

 ## Acknowledgments
 [Optional: Mention any libraries, frameworks, or individuals you'd like to thank or give credit to]